-In 1994, a "global" settlement was reached on breast implant claims between various U.S. manufacturers of breast implants and suppliers of materials and the Plaintiffs' Steering Committee ("PSC") in MDL-926.
-The settlement included carefully crafted and specific criteria for disease claims and required that all claimants who wished to be a "Current Disease Claimant" submit a detailed disease claim by September 1994.
+In 1994, a "global" settlement was reached on breast implant claims between various U.S. manufacturers of breast implants and suppliers of material and the Plaintiffs' Steering Committee ("PSC") in MDL-926.
+The settlement included carefully crafted and specific criteria for disease claims and required all claimants who wished to be a "Current Disease Claimant" submit a detailed disease claim by September 1994.
 The disease criteria were the result of lengthy, protracted negotiations where each symptom and criteria to qualify was exhaustively scrutinized before the various entities finally reached agreement.
-In addition to meeting disease criteria, a claimant must also document that she has a disability - based either on the severity of her disease or on her functional capacity to perform activities of vocation, avocation and/or self-care.
-The diseases that use the functional capacity test provide for three levels of disability:
+In addition to meeting disease criteria, a claimant must also document that she has a disability-based either on the severity of her disease or on her functional capacity to perform activities of vocation, avocation and/or self-care.
+The diseases that use the functional capacity test provide for three levels of disability, Levels A, B, and C. See Exhibit 1 attached hereto, excerpt from the global settlement disease criteria.